 To get started we have build our own sandblasting chamber where high quality granules are used to blast all parts.
 The paint job is done by 3 different local painting specialists.

 Thus far the vehicle assembly was done in a small barn.
-However, currently there are more than 10 tractors in the restoration pipeline.
-Hence, we are planning to move to a brand new custom built workshop so the team can work all year round, incl. winter. #PlanningInProgress
+However, currently there are more than 50 tractors in the restoration pipeline.
+Hence, we started phase 1 of our expansion project and have built an assembly workshop.
+More to follow #TimeIsTheEnemy

 Spare & Replacement Parts